-Data Extraction with RPA
+Data Extraction with RPA (Robotic Process Automation)

-Data extraction is a long and tedious process that requires utmost precision.
+Data Extraction is a long and tedious process that requires utmost precision.
 When it comes to repetitive and tedious back-office work, we have RPA that automates all the boring work.
 However, this leads us to the following questions:

 Is there a possibility of using RPA with data extraction?

 What is OCR, and how can it help?

 If you are also looking for answers to all these questions, this article is totally for you.

 To begin with, let us have a clear perspective of RPA and data extraction.